-Decision Tree (a Flow Chart) to use when evaluating limits is given in figure 13.1.
+Decision Tree (a Flow Chart) that can be helpful when evaluating limits is given in figure 13.1.
 Start reading it from the very top and follow the arrows as dictated by your answers.
-In many situations the tricks required to find a limit are very involved.
-However, in standard undergraduate courses they involve only the use of simple algebraic and trigonometric laws and formulae.
+In many situations the tricks necessary to find a limit are very involved.
+However, in standard undergraduate courses they require only the use of simple algebraic and trigonometric laws and formulae